 - at least 5 credits on average for each month of financial aid and

 - at least 20 credits in each academic year.

-If you receive financial aid for students, Kela and Oulu UAS Study Grant Board will check your study progress every year in October.
-If you have not made satisfactory progress, reply to Study Grant Board and explain the reasons for the lack of progress.
+If you receive financial aid for students, Kela will check your study progress every year in October.
+If you have not made satisfactory progress, you will receive a request letter from Kela about your academic progress.
+Reply to Kela and explain the reasons for the lack of progress.
 You may continue to get financial aid if your progress was slowed temporarily and for an acceptable reason.
-The members of Study Grant Board are obliged to secrecy of all matters handled in board meetings.

 If you do not reply or the reasons you provide are not accepted, your financial aid can be

-- payable for a specified period of time only.
+- made payable for a specified period of time only.

 You may also be required to pay back financial aid, if it is discovered that your study progress has been particularly slow and if it is evident that you never intended to study at all.